Carla was lying in bed early Monday morning reading the news on her iPhone.

 “What’s wrong?”, I asked.

-There is an arena in the west end named in her honour, so for yesterdays ride I headed out that way to find it.
+There is an arena on Baseline Road named in her honour, so yesterday rode out from Centretown to find it.

 All hockey parents know how to get to the Barbara Ann Scott Arena, but signage identifying it as such is hard to find.
 Here it is as seen from the sidewalk along Baseline.